nrwl/nx/docs/node/api-jest/builders/jest.md

 Type: `string`

-[Deprecated] The name of the Typescript configuration file.
-Set the tsconfig option in the jest config file.
+The name of the Typescript configuration file.

 ### updateSnapshot